 A Glass of Wine a Day: Is It Really Good for You?

-There are beneficial properties inside the skin of grapes that make the red wine, but like any indulgence, experts are speaking out more than ever that it should be consumed in moderation.
-And it turns out moderation maybe a lot “less” than people think.
-So, before you go opening another bottle of vino tonight, read on to find out the truth behind whether wine is good or bad for you.
+There are beneficial properties inside the skin of grapes that make the red wine, but like any indulgence, experts are urging more than ever that it should be consumed in moderation.
+And it turns out moderation maybe a lot less than many of us think.
+So, before you go opening another bottle of vino tonight, read on to find out the truth about whether wine is good or bad for you.

 All about red wine

 Red wine comes in hundreds of different forms, since there are hundreds of different kinds of red wine grapes.
-This richly-colored wine is known for its firm structure and ageability.
+This richly-colored wine is known for its firm structure and ability to age.
 Cabernet is a type of red wine that is fuller-bodied and paired well with heavier, denser foods like steak, while Chianti red wines are high-acid and pair well with Italian dishes.

 Red wine garnered a lot of attention decades ago when research found that resveratrol, an antioxidant found in the skin of red wine grapes, may hold heart health protective properties.
-This animal study soon warranted further research on this topic that led to the United States Department of Health and Human Services recommending moderate alcohol consumption in its national health promotion and disease prevention initiative, Healthy People 2010.
-This made red wine a superstar in the wellness world with its potential heart health fighting powers.
+Animal studies soon warranted further research on this topic that led to the United States Department of Health and Human Services recommending moderate alcohol consumption in its national health promotion and disease prevention initiative, Healthy People 2010.
+This made red wine a superstar in the wellness world with its potential heart health powers.
 And why not?
 After all, who doesn’t love a healthy indulgence?

 The other side of wine research

 The flavonoids in red wine, which consist of powerful antioxidant compounds like quercetin, have been found to help reduce oxidative stress, in turn reducing cell damage that can increase risk of heart disease.
 However, as one recent study points out, alcohol itself is very inflammatory when consumed in excess.
 In addition, this study reports that there has been research showing that beer, spirits, and wine all contain equally beneficial heart risk-lowering properties when consumed in moderation.
-Not to mention that the exact mechanism of the heart-lowering properties of red wine has not been confirmed.
+Additionally, the exact mechanism of the risk-lowering properties of red wine has not been confirmed.

 The health benefits of grapes